-Regular giving is one of the most effective ways you can support children at Perth Children’s Hospital.
-Knowing that we can rely on your regular contribution allows us to work with the Hospital to plan for the future of sick kids in WA.
+Regular giving is one of the most effective ways you can support children like Jed at Perth Children’s Hospital.
+Knowing that we can rely on your regular contribution allows us to work with the Hospital to plan for the future of sick children in WA.

 Becoming a regular giver means you will be making a direct and ongoing impact to the healthcare of sick children throughout Western Australia.
 Your support can help fund ground breaking research, world-class expertise, innovative equipment and technology, and positive patient experiences that ensure our children get the best care when they need it most.